jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 $200\-$1000
 Monthly licensing fees paid by cybercriminals to carry out daily phishing campaigns.
-While other kitssuch as Evilginx2, Modlishka, and Muraenahave been available for free in open sources for years, they lack the service and support offered by paid\-for kits.
+While other kits–such as Evilginx2, Modlishka, and Muraena–have been available for free in open sources for years, they lack the service and support offered by paid\-for kits.
 As a result, the addition of AiTM phish kits to phishing\-as\-a\-service has